 Predictive Modeling

-Predictive modeling identifies consumers that are most likely to be interested in your brand, product or service based on the attributes of your current customers.
+Look-alike modeling targets consumers who are more likely to be interested in your brand, product or service due to their attributes and demographics matching your current customers.
 Think of it like cloning your current customers.
+Look-alike models are a common starting point for custom audiences.

 Why Work With MineTrove?